beefviper/ArduinoArcade/README.md

   init(), draw(), input(), and logic() which it cascades down.

 Hardware contains Screen, Joystick, Speaker, and RanNumGen.
-It calls all the init() functions for all the hardware define with HardwareParams.
+It calls all the init() functions for all the hardware defined with HardwareParams.

 Screen is an U8G2 object.
 Library: https://github.com/olikraus/u8g2